 15. Faulty Charging System

 A damaged charging system can charge your battery poorly and may cause your Cub Cadet or John Deere riding mower not to start.
-Identifying the causes of a faulty charging system is technical.
-Our technicians suggest you see an electrician.
+Identifying the causes of a faulty charging system is technical so I suggest you see an electrician.

 16. Wrong Starting Procedure

 Following the wrong starting procedures can prevent your mower from starting.
-Refer to the manual for proper guidance even when you encouter a simple issue like a Cub Cadet deck belt problem.
+Refer to the manual for proper guidance even when you encounter a simple issue like a Cub Cadet deck belt problem.